blackmutzi/bukkit-plugin-game-mineralz-evolution/README.md

 As with the old Arcade ME (SC2) mod, you have several building types.
 One is the main base to be able to build further buildings.
 ### Building Types
 - Base
-   * This is the Main Base to controll everthing in this Game.
-Base Building and Upgrades.
+   * This is the main base from which everything in the game is controlled.
+Build other building types and upgrades.
 - Tower
    * The Tower is only intended for defense, because evil animals (in Minecraft Zoombies) come regularly and they are getting stronger and stronger.
 - Healer